FloridaPlayers/Documents/Constitution.md

 3. Open auditions must be held.
 4. Directors and Producers are not permitted to act in their own show.
 5. Designers and performers must sign production contracts before accepting their positions and roles on a production.
-6. Designers may not design a Florida Players production if they have a conflict with a University of Florida School of Theater and Dance production mandated by their department head unless permission is given by his or her department head.
+6. Designers may not design a Florida Players production if they have a conflict with a University of Florida School of Theatre and Dance production mandated by their department head unless permission is given by his or her department head.
 7. A director must consult with the other directors in that season at a casting meeting presided over by the Production Manager and come to a mutual agreement before finalizing any casting decision of informing anyone of their status as a cast member.
 8. The cast lists for each production are to be regulated and posted by the Production Manager.
 9. It is highly recommended that all involved with the shows are students at the University of Florida.
 Any exceptions must be approved by the Executive Board.